Aliyah from Ethiopia: Operations Moses and Joshua

 After it became clear that the immigrants who remained in the Sudanese camps were in danger, it was decided to pursue an operation of intense immigration, nicknamed "Operation Moses", during which about 8,000 immigrants were brought to Israel from Ethiopia using Israeli aircraft.
 Most of the immigrants in Operation Moses originated from the Gondar area.

 Entire families including little children undertook long and dangerous treks, which often spanned whole months.
 As a result of the difficulties of the journey and bad conditions, hundreds and possibly even thousands of Beta Israel Ethiopians died on the way to the Sudanese camps.
-One of the main Ethiopian activists was Frada Aklom, whom many perceive as an important figure in the Beta Israel community.
+One of the main Ethiopian activists was Ferede Aklum, whom many perceive as an important figure in the Beta Israel community.
 It is estimated as many as 4,000 died during the trek, due to violence and illness along the way.
 Sudan secretly allowed Israel to evacuate the refugees.
 Two days after the airlifts began, Jewish journalists wrote about “the mass rescue of thousands of Ethiopian Jews.”
 The operation ended prematurely, after a press leak in Israel regarding Ethiopian Aliyah via Sudan to Israel.
 Operation Moses ended on Friday, January 5, 1985, after Israeli Prime Minister Shimon Peres held a press conference confirming the airlift while asking people not to talk about it.
 Sudan killed the airlift moments after Peres stopped speaking, ending it prematurely as the news began to reach their Arab allies.
 Once the story broke in the media, Arab countries pressured Sudan to stop the airlift.
 Although thousands made it successfully to Israel, many children died in the camps or during the flight to Israel, and it was reported that their parents brought their bodies down from the aircraft with them.
 Some 1,000 Ethiopian Jews were left behind, approximately 500 of whom were evacuated later in the U.S.-led Operation Joshua.
-After the media exposure to the operation, the political situation the region changed.
+After the media exposure to the operation, the political situation in the region changed.
 The Sudanese government, which had allowed Beta Israel entry into the country on their way to Israel, was dismissed, and relations between Israel and Sudan were soured.

 Despite this, more Beta Israel were brought to Israel, including 1,200 in the Operation Sheba and 800 more on Operation Joshua that took place in 1985, with the help of George H. W. Bush, who was then Vice President of the United States.